wangyuxiang0829/My-Perspective-on-Git/My Perspective on Git.md

 * Contains the commits of the project.

 ## Create a Local Repository

 * `git init` -- initialize (create) an empty repository.

 ## Commit to a Local Repository

 * Use `git status` to view the status of files in the working tree and staging area.
 * Use `git add` to add content to the staging area.
 * Use the `git commit -m` command to add staged content to the local repository as a commit.
 You can use the `-m` flag to specify a short commit message.
 * Use `git log --oneline` to view the local repository's commit history.
 The `--oneline` is optional.

 ## Push to a Remote Repository

 ### Remotes - git clone vs. git remote add

+**If you want to begin working with the remote repository, you have two main options:**

 * If have a local repository, you want to **push** to a remote repository, than you will **add** the remote repository to your local repository.
 * If not have a local repository, you will **clone** the remote repository which will create a local repository that is associated with the remote repository.